SammieLJ/test-php/SOLUTION.md

 ----------------------------------------------------
 I would suggest to use
 - web server load balancer
-- web server cache manager like memcache or varnish
+- web server cache manager like memcache or varnish or OPcache
 - MySQL replication, master-slave configuration of sql servers